KindleModding/kindlemodding.github.io/jailbreaking/post-jailbreak/installing-kual-mrpi/index.md

 <script>new Guide("guide", "../disable-ota", "Disabling OTA Updates");</script>

 ## Troubleshooting
+- The installation of `Update_KUALBooklet_hotfix_*_install.bin` may fail if there is not enough free space on your Kindle.
+If you are using the "fill storage" method to block updates, make sure to free up some space before proceeding with these steps.
 - Verify the location of all the folders and files on the Kindle
 - Try copying the `Update_KUALBooklet_hotfix_*_install.bin` file to the root of your Kindle when connected to your PC, and then go to `Settings` > `Update Your Kindle`, then resume from `step 5`